rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 “No!
 I mean… Fuck.”
 He looked painfully awkward.
 “I mean, um, I’ve never done anything like this before.”

 “Hey, I’m sorry,” Kara smiled.
 “I don’t mean to tease you.
-I’ve never rubbed one out in public either.”
+I’ve never rubbed one out in public, either.”
 (That’s not strictly true anymore, she thought to herself.)
 “Anyway, uh, where is she?
 You said you were worried she wasn’t coming?”

 “Yeah, she texted me to meet her here like a half hour ago.”
 His cheeks flushed.
 “She said to put on a blindfold and make sure I was ready for her.”